deg-basis/antd-wrapper/crux/README.md

 ## Use Crux in Your Local Environment

-To use Crux in your local environment (not on a repo), firstly you need to build:
+To use Crux in your local environment (not on a repo), firstly, you need to build Crux and make a link to it.

 ```
 yarn build
+node scripts/link.js <path/to/app>
 ```

-And then, refer it from another project.
+When you want to use the GitHub Packages version of Crux, re-install dependencies. `link.js` set up links.
+(See https://github.com/facebook/react/issues/14257#issuecomment-595183610)

+Both in the app directory and the Crux directory:

 ```
+rm -rf node_modules
-yarn add <path/to/crux>/dist
+yarn install
 ```

 ## Publishing